Level 2 Development

 Picture

-By: Shaun
+by Shaun

 After two years of construction and $90 million spent, the SK&I-designed View 14 started accepting leases this month as the building prepares for its first tenants to move in by the end of the month.
 A joint project of Level 2 Development and Centrum Properties, View14 sits at the intersection of 14th Street NW and Florida Avenue, on a site that once held the Petrovitch body shop and a dozen two-story Comcast satellite dishes - few neighbors were sad to see them go.
 The project will soon lose the remaining 14 story antenna tower; that alone is a welcome change for neighbors.
-View 14 stretches U Street northward, where half a dozen projects are in either the planning or construction stage within a single block of the new apartment building.
+View 14 stretches U Street northward, where half a dozen projects are in either the planning or construction stage within a single block of the new

 Read More